neontribe/ad-hoc-manifesto/FullText.md

 ![a meeting gone bad, document being negotiated](images/5873697252-thumb.jpg)

-We're a commercial company.
+We work for a company called Neontribe.
+It's a commercial company.
 We have customers.
+We even like to collaborate with them.
 We like to have happy customers.
-And we don't get them by contract negotiation.
-We even like to collaborate with them.
+And we don't get them by extensive contract negotiation that defines precisely and in great detail what the software we're building for them should do.

-It doesn't even articulate the complexity within a customer organisation: within the customers' departments, their internal politics, their varied opinions.
-Even within a "customer" organisation, you are in a multi-party world.
-If you squint, and you are an external agency, and you have a strong product owner in the customer it's close.
-Maybe it's simply that, actually. maybe it's the sordid commercial accent on customer, and those in that world have a more sophisticated view of what a customer might be than we do.
-It's that assumption of supplierness where many more business are now than were in 2001 beginning to  understand themselves as software companies: as providers of computerised interfaces to other organisations.
+Our best customer relationships are when we are most closely integrated into the customer.
+That's the kind of collaboration that works for us.
+When to the world outside, we are _part_ of our customer's team, not a supplier to them.

-However, it still talks to a bipartite relationship.
+However, even then, we're speaking to a bipartite relationship.
 That's not good enough because it misses out the most important people.
 The people who will end up using the software you're building.
+Gaining utility from it.
 The users.
-Whether they're direct source; by buying your customers' products, or their your customers employees and it's an internal piece of software you're building, they are the source of value for the software you're building.
+Whether they're a direct source of value; by buying the customers' products, or they're the customers' employees and it's an internal piece of software you're building, they are the source of value for the software you're building.
 I mean, we are not the first people to trip over the lack of the word "user" in the agile manifesto, nor will we be the last, so this seems a small change but it's worth it, for us.

 In order to ensure that user stories are subjected to sufficiently critical thinking I encourage teams to use the variant form: